Knowing When to Quit: Probabilistic Early Exits for Speech Separation: -Ratio Approximation

 which we can equivalently write as,

 We then obtain

-Clearly, these two distributions are dependent on the same draw of $\vec{z}$ and consequently the distribution of $\frac{\phi}{\epsilon}$ does \emph{not} take the form of a non-central F-distribution, nor can we rely on existing dependence results that assume shared sub-summations in the two associated $\chi^2$ distributions~\autocite{provost1994exact} or the correlation to be known~\autocite{joarder2009moments}.
+These distributions are dependent on the same draw of $\vec{z}$ and consequently the distribution of $\frac{\phi}{\epsilon}$ does \emph{not} take the form of a non-central F-distribution, nor can we rely on existing dependence results that assume shared sub-summations in the two associated $\chi^2$ distributions~\autocite{ProvostTheExactDensity1994} or the correlation to be known~\autocite{JoarderMomentsOfThe2009}.

 Notably, the $\sigma^2$ scaling factors cancel in the ratio, so that the only sources of randomness are (1) the draw of $\sigma^2$ in the non-centrality parameter of $\phi$ and (2) the draw of $\vec{z}$.
 We now instead consider the limiting behavior of the ratio as $T \to \infty$ to see how it may be approximated for large $T$.
 Since $\norm{\vec{\widehat{x}} - \vec{\widetilde{x}}}_2^2$ is a constant which scales linearly with $T$, we can rewrite the non-centrality parameter of $\phi$ to $T \lambda$, where we have absorbed the constant scale into a new random variable $\lambda = \frac{\norm{\vec{\widehat{x}} - \vec{\widetilde{x}}}_2^2}{T \sigma^2} \sim \gammadist{\alpha, \frac{\norm{\vec{\widehat{x}} - \vec{\widetilde{x}}}_2^2}{T \beta}}$.
 We then have to show that for